Removing Installing Light Seals

 Installing light seals requires patience and with detailed USCamera professional instructions, it could not be much easier.

 Do be realistic, open your camera and look at the door channels on the body.
 Most channels are less than 2 mm wide and you will be working with 2 foam strips to fit in those channels.
-Also, door hinge seals and mirror cushions are other seals you will likely replace when installing one of our kits.
+Also, the door hinge seals and mirror cushions are other seals you will likely replace when installing one of our kits.

 We truly enjoy film cameras.
 We have installed thousands of seals in almost every camera and accessory that required replacements.
 You can gain from that experience.
 Plus we use real sample cameras for measurements.
 That is the only way to make sure our kits fit perfectly.
 Removing Installing Light Seals